samuelparker/HR-CCI/README.md

 Hi all!
 I'm in the process of teaching myself Python.

-One of the ways I'm doing so is by working my way through all of the [cracking the coding interview questions on Hackerrank](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview).
+One of the ways I'm doing so is by working my way through the [cracking the coding interview questions on Hackerrank](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview).

 You can view my Hackerrank profile [here](https://www.hackerrank.com/samgparker)